Summer for Vata-Pitta-Kapha

 By actively protecting our own vitality and health, we are better able to connect with and appreciate the gifts of each season.
 This pitta season, adopt a personalized seasonal routine so that you can embrace the summer with presence, contentment, and joy.

-You may find it helpful to read the pitta, vata and kapha sections above for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—pacifying whichever dosha seems to need the most attention at any given time.
+You may find it helpful to read the pitta, vata and kapha sections of our guide for some more helpful hints on how to support all three doshas during the summer months and then adapt the advice to your needs—pacifying whichever dosha seems to need the most attention at any given time.